sunnylee7/bigdataAnalytics/README.md

-# bigdataAnalytic
+# bigdataAnalytics
-Only for Bigdata Lecture.
+Only for Bigdata Lecture